OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

 :::image type="content" source="../../images/punch-clock-sample-3.png" alt-text="A table with three columns: 'Clock In', 'Clock Out', and 'Duration' and a button labeled 'Punch clock' in the workbook.":::

+The scenario idea and script used in this sample was contributed by Office Scripts community member [Brian Gonzalez](https://github.com/b-gonzalez).

 ## Scripting skills covered

 - Script buttons